Insights

 A surprising and deeply important theme from parents in our survey group was not just safety, but happiness.
 Are my kids ok?

-How Joey can help?
-Joey doesn't just flag danger - it can also detect emotional tone changes in messaging.
-If there's a sudden shift in language (e.g. frustration, loneliness or stress), it can be a prompt for us parents to check in.
-Take a look at Joey's 'How's My Child? report', one of or core features that provides a holistic view of your child's wellbeing and social relationships, formed by understanding your child's digital footprint - the only app that assess your child's complete history of messaging to really understand who your child is.
+Joey doesn't just flag danger, it can also detect emotional tone changes in messaging.
+If there's a sudden shift in language (for example, frustration, loneliness or stress), it can be a prompt for parents to check in.
+Take a look at Joey's 'How's My Child?' report, one of the core features that provides a holistic view of your child's wellbeing and social relationships, formed by understanding your child's digital footprint.
+Joey Family is the only eSafety monitoring solution that assesses your child's complete history of messaging to really understand who your child is.

 #4 - Is my child talking about risky topics?